eosnetworkfoundation/product/api-http/proposals/http-plugin.md

   - v1/node/get_supported_apis

 ## User configuration knob
-A single `http-category-address` can be used to configure all addressesTo in command line and ini file.
-The option can used multiple times as needed.
+A single `http-category-address` can be used to configure all addresses in command line and ini file.
+The option can be used multiple times as needed.

 ```config.ini
 http-server-address   = 0.0.0.0:8080